 Post in 2024

-TG Therapeutics, Inc. is a biopharmaceutical company based in New York that specializes in the development and commercialization of treatments for B-cell malignancies and autoimmune diseases.
-The company has a strong focus on creating therapies through its B-cell directed research and development platform.
-Its lead product, Ublituximab, a glycoengineered monoclonal antibody, is approved for treating relapsing forms of multiple sclerosis and is also being evaluated for non-Hodgkin lymphoma and chronic lymphocytic leukemia.
-Additionally, TG Therapeutics is advancing TG-1701, a selective Bruton’s tyrosine kinase (BTK) inhibitor, and TG-1801, a bispecific antibody targeting CD47 and CD19.
-The company is engaged in various preclinical programs and has established strategic partnerships with several biotechnology firms to enhance its research capabilities.
+TG Therapeutics, Inc. is a biopharmaceutical company based in New York that specializes in the acquisition, development, and commercialization of innovative therapies for B-cell malignancies and autoimmune diseases.
+The company has developed a strong research and development platform focused on B-cell pathways and conducts rapid clinical testing.
+Its lead product, ublituximab, is a glycoengineered monoclonal antibody approved for treating relapsing forms of multiple sclerosis and is also under evaluation for non-Hodgkin lymphoma and chronic lymphocytic leukemia.
+Additionally, TG Therapeutics is advancing therapies such as TG-1701, a selective Bruton’s tyrosine kinase inhibitor, and TG-1801, a bispecific antibody targeting CD47 and CD19.
+The company maintains various strategic alliances to support its research initiatives and has several preclinical programs in development targeting additional therapeutic areas.

 OPKO Health, Inc. is a multinational healthcare company that operates in the diagnostics and pharmaceuticals sectors.
 Its Diagnostics segment includes BioReference Laboratories, which provides a range of laboratory testing services, including core genetic testing and the 4Kscore prostate cancer test.
 The Pharmaceuticals segment offers several treatments, including Rayaldee for secondary hyperparathyroidism, and is developing drugs such as OPK88004, a selective androgen receptor modulator, and OPK88003 for type 2 diabetes and obesity.
 Additionally, OPKO is advancing hGH-CTP, a once-weekly human growth hormone injection, and has various products targeting chemotherapy-induced nausea, hemophilia, and other medical conditions.
 The company also engages in the development and commercialization of specialty active pharmaceutical ingredients and a range of pharmaceutical, nutraceutical, and veterinary products.
 With operations spanning countries such as Ireland, Chile, Spain, and Mexico, OPKO Health focuses on leveraging its proprietary technologies and expertise to grow in key medical markets.
 Headquartered in Miami, Florida, OPKO Health was incorporated in 1991.